 As members of Aguicat the biggest tour guides association in Catalunya, we would like to share with our customers the Code of Good Practice for guiding tour groups on the streets of Barcelona, that Aguicat and the City Council have been working together.
 It is very important for us to give our customers the best and most professional tour.

 Barcelona has become a tourist attraction in record time: If we take the number of tourists staying at hotels as a reference, in 2016, there were more than 9 million compared to 1.7 million in 1990 (Tourism Statistics, 2016.
 Barcelona and metropolitan area.).
 International trends indicate that tourism will continue to grow, especially urban tourism.
-Given this context and considering that tourism cannot be considered an economic activity divorced from its location and that Barcelona has unique characteristics in terms of its compactness and diversity of uses, it is essential to create tools for developing high quality tourist activities while ensuring the correct balance in how the city is used.
+Given this context and considering that tourism cannot be regarded as an economic activity divorced from its location and that Barcelona has unique characteristics in terms of its compactness and diversity of uses, it is essential to create tools for developing high-quality tourist activities while ensuring the correct balance in how the city is used.

 – Improve the quality of the visitor experience and internal/external image of the city;

-– Encourage the harmonious co-existence of tourism with local residents and businesses, minimizing negative impacts that may be derived from the presence of large groups on the streets;
+– Encourage the harmonious co-existence of tourism with residents and businesses, minimizing negative impacts that may be derived from the presence of large groups on the streets;

 – Conserve tourism resources and the city’s public space.